maintaining healthy gaming habits

 • Explore other hobbies and interests that help give you balance.

 • Get up and move regularly.
-Doing some simple stretches can really help.
+Doing some simple stretches during your gaming breaks can really help.

 • Make sleep a priority.
 Charge your devices outside of your room or perhaps don’t have them in your bedroom at all.
 You will reduce the temptation to be online instead of sleeping.